graboskyc/Pack59Den6/Pack59Den6/docs/tiger.md

-# Tiger
+---
+welcometitle: Hello Former Tigers!

-Thanks for completing Tiger Rank!
+welcometext: Thanks for completing Tiger Rank!
 Look at some of the fun we had!
 This year our Den Leader was Jenn and Assistant Den Leader was Chris.
+hidecalendar: True
+---

-## Completed Adventures
+## Adventures

 | Column 1                        | Column 2                        | Column 3                        | Column 4                        |
 |---------------------------------|---------------------------------|---------------------------------|---------------------------------|